pranitpatil00/SmartEV-Battery-Lifespan-Predictor-/README.md

 Key project highlights:

-Deep learning with Keras-based ANN for precision battery life estimation 🧠
+-Deep learning with Keras-based ANN for precision battery life estimation 🧠

-Utilization of a reputable NASA battery dataset for realistic training and validation 📚
+-Utilization of a reputable NASA battery dataset for realistic training and validation 📚

-User-friendly real-time predictions through Streamlit interactive UI 🎛️
+-User-friendly real-time predictions through Streamlit interactive UI 🎛️

-Focus on sustainable electric vehicle operation and resource efficiency ♻️
+-Focus on sustainable electric vehicle operation and resource efficiency ♻️

 SmartEV Battery Lifespan Predictor exemplifies the fusion of AI and renewable energy, driving smarter, greener transportation solutions for the future 🚗💡.